mrinalcs/r-programming/README.md

-# Summary of R Code Snippets
+# Summary of R Script

 This README provides a summary of various R code snippets for statistical analyses and data visualizations.